singh1114/best/_posts/2020-05-02-neural-networks_maths-vectors-matrices-matplotlib-numpy.md

 First, we are going to understand different analogies in Neural Networks which correspond to Vectors and Matrices.

+Also, we are going to plot some vectors and see how vector operations work.

 ## Vector in Machine Learning

-> A vector represent one of the data point of the whole dataset.
+> A vector represents one of the data points of the whole dataset.

-For example, let's say you are working with a YouTube video creator who make unboxing videos of different phones and other electronic stuff.
+For example, let's say you are working with a YouTube video creator who makes unboxing videos of different phones and other electronic stuff.

 Just for the simplicity, your task is to predict which phone to review next so that your channel can get maximum views and maximum social media shares.